 For boarders the snow parks have half pipes, slide kick and box ramps galore and the region is famous for its competitions.
 The cross country ski runs through breathtaking scenery are long and varied.

 Snow shoeing (Randonnées en Raquettes) can be fun.
 Snow shoes used to be used by trappers and fur traders.
 Although forest rangers still wear them, their use has become predominantly recreational, the freedom they give enabling one to get around areas of deep snowfall.
 Take a guide and rediscover the tracks of wild animals and birds, enjoy the calm rhythm of the countryside and closeness to nature.
-Mike and Jenny Rhodes of Pyrenean Trails can not only accompany you but can arrange a lunchtime barbeque picnic halfway through the day or an overnight in a mountain refuge in the magestic scenery they know so well.
+Mike and Jenny Rhodes of Pyrenean Trails can not only accompany you but can arrange a lunchtime barbecue picnic halfway through the day or an overnight in a mountain refuge in the majestic scenery they know so well.

 If the sky is not to your taste you could go diving beneath the ice of Lake Matmale with the Rederis dive club of Banyuls sur Mer.
 Contact Gilles on 06 11 58 52 28 for a bit of plongée sous glace!